Director's Discretionary (DD) Time Proposals

 DDT proposal preparation

 Templates for the PDF attachment of the "Scientific Justification" can be found on the current cycle's proposal preparation article.
 Page limitations should follow the Page Limits for the PDF Attachment for proposals of the same-sized proposal category, as shown on the JWST Cycle 1 Proposal Preparation page.
+Make sure to use the template appropriate for DD proposals.

 Upon completion of your DD submission, your program will be transferred to the STScI for processing by our DD team.
 If you run into problems submitting a DD request, send contact the JWST Helpdesk for investigation and resolution.